Bose-Hubbard model with power-law hopping in one dimension: Abstract

 \section{Abstract}

-We investigate the zero-temperature phase diagram of the one-dimensional Bose-Hubbard model with power-law hopping decaying with distance as $1/r^\alpha$ using exact large scale Quantum Monte-Carlo simulations.
-For all $1<\alpha\leq 3$ the quantum phase transition from a superfluid and a Mott insulator at unit filling is found to be continuous and scale invariant, in a way incompatible with the Berezinskii-Kosterlitz-Thouless (BKT) scenario, which is recovered for $\alpha>3$.
-We characterise the new universality class by providing the critical exponents by means of data collapse analysis near the critical point for each $\alpha$ and from careful analysis of the spectrum.
-Large-scale simulations of the grand canonical phase diagram and of the decay of correlation functions demonstrate an overall behavior akin to higher dimensional systems with long-range order in the ground state for $\alpha \leq 2$ and intermediate between one and higher dimensions for $2<\alpha \leq 3$.
+We investigate the zero-temperature phase diagram of the one-dimensional Bose-Hubbard model with power-law hopping decaying with distance as $1/r^\alpha$ using exact large scale quantum Monte Carlo simulations.
+For all $1<\alpha\leq 3$ the quantum phase transition from a superfluid and a Mott insulator at unit filling is found to be continuous and scale invariant, in marked contrast with the Berezinskii–Kosterlitz–Thouless (BKT) scenario that is recovered only for $\alpha>3$.
+By performing finite-size scaling collapses of the superfluid stiffness and extracting dynamical and correlation-length exponents from the low-energy spectrum, we establish that these transitions define a distinct universality class throughout the long-range regime $1<\alpha\le 3$.
+Analysis of the single-particle correlation functions and grand canonical phase diagram further reveals a sequence of ordering regimes within the superfluid phase: true long-range order for $\alpha\le 2$, anomalous quasi–long-range order for $2<\alpha\le 3$, and conventional algebraic decay for $\alpha>3$.
 Our exact numerical results provide a benchmark to compare theories of long-range quantum models and are relevant for experiments with cold neutral atom, molecules and ion chains.

-The Bose-Hubbard (BH) model describes the dynamics of interacting bosons confined in a lattice potential with nearest-neighbor hopping energy $t$ and local interactions $U$.
-It features a localization quantum phase transition from a gapless superfluid (SF) to a gapped Mott insulator (MI) as a function of the ratio $t/U$ \cite{Fisher1989, Batrouni19901DBHModel, freericks1994phase, BlochRMP}.
-The BH model has been successfully used to describe quantum phase transitions in systems as diverse as cold atoms trapped in optical lattices, superfluid $^4{\rm He}$, and superconductors.
-In one dimension, the BH quantum phase transition at constant integer density $\rho$ belongs to the Berezinskii-Kosterlitz-Thouless (BKT) \cite{giamarchi1987localization, berezinskii1972destruction, Kosterlitz1973, Kosterlitz1974, BKT40years, GiamarchiBook} universality class.
-The latter has been experimentally demonstrated in cold atom experiments in Refs. \cite{Nagerl2010,Boeris2016} and is widely believed to underpin all localization transitions in one dimension.
+The Bose–Hubbard (BH) model describes the dynamics of interacting bosons on a lattice with nearest-neighbor hopping $t$ and on-site repulsion $U$.
+It features a quantum phase transition from a gapless superfluid (SF) to a gapped Mott insulator (MI) as a function of the ratio $t/U$ \cite{Fisher1989, Batrouni19901DBHModel, freericks1994phase, BlochRMP}, and captures localization physics in systems including ultracold atoms in optical lattices, superfluid $^4\mathrm{He}$, and superconductors \cite{Jaksch1998, GreinerExp2002, BlochRMP, Yu2021}.
+In one dimension with short-range hopping, the SF–MI transition at integer filling belongs to the Berezinskii–Kosterlitz–Thouless (BKT) universality class \cite{giamarchi1987localization, berezinskii1972destruction, Kosterlitz1973, Kosterlitz1974, BKT40years, GiamarchiBook}, a hallmark of one-dimensional quantum criticality confirmed in cold-atom experiments \cite{Nagerl2010, Boeris2016}.
+This BKT scenario is widely regarded as the generic mechanism underlying all localization transitions in one-dimensional bosonic systems.